jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 ## Conclusion

 Overall, Claude did incredibly well on the assessment questions.
-Being able to watch it complete all the questions in real-time at an incredible pace (the entire document took about two minutes) was the most mind-blowing outcome.
+Being able to watch it complete all the questions in real-time at an incredible pace (the entire document took about three minutes) was the most mind-blowing outcome.
 All of this (including a lot of MCP server debugging and some environment set up) took only 28 of my 500 monthly Cursor requests.
 This would even be possible on the free tier (although I don't think claude-sonnet-4 is available there yet at the moment).

 It's worth noting that it wasn't completely necessary to use MCP servers in this assessment case - i.e. you could just provide the entire notebook and a database dump to a model with a large context window like Gemini Pro 2.5 in Google AI Studio.
 However, a big advantage of the MCP approach is that it can slot seamlessly into existing systems, including ones which humans are also using - there is no need to manually decide the context that the LLM should have, it can manage its own context to some extent through the tools it chooses to use and what it sends to them.